kyleswson/TOTEM_plus1/README.md

 It was created for the SEEED XIAO keyboard contest.\
 [Here](https://www.hackster.io/geist/totem-a-tiny-splitkeyboard-with-splay-cb2e43) you can read about the process of making it.

+## TOTEM_Rollin
+Totem Rollin is a modified version of TOTEM by GEIGEIGEIST.
+It has additional one key on inner index column of each side (total 40 keys).
+This is because typing in Korean needs the "B" key on the right hand side.
+So I added additional B key on the right.
+And to make this keyboard symmetrical, I added it on the left side too.
+The inner thumb keys have been replaced to EVQWGD001 roller encoders.
+Thought this will be handy for navigating cursor while typing.

 ***

 ## LAYOUT